Anthropic decision theory: Sleeping Beauty Problem

-There is another common way of doing anthropic probability, namely to use the self-indication assumption (SIA).
-This derives from the insight that being woken up on Monday after a heads, being woken up on Monday after a tails, and being woken up on Tuesday are all subjectively indistinguishable events, which each have a probability $1/2$ of happening, therefore we should consider them equally probable.
-This is formalised as: \begin{defi}[Self-Indication Assumption] All other things being equal, an observer should reason as if they are randomly selected from the set of all \emph{possible} observers. \end{defi} Note that this definition of SIA is slightly different from that used in Bostrom \cite{anthbias}; what we would call SIA he designated as the combined SIA+SSA.
-We shall stick with the definition above, however, as it is coming into general use.
-Note that there is no mention of reference classes, as one of the great advantages of SIA is that any reference class will do, as long as it contains the observers in question.
+There is another common way of doing anthropic probability, using the self-indication assumption (SIA).
+This derives from the insight that being woken up on Monday after heads, being woken up on Monday after tails, and being woken up on Tuesday are all subjectively indistinguishable events.
+In terms of parallel universes (or many worlds quantum physics \citep{decohere}), in which half of the universes see heads and half see tails, then one third of all of Sleeping Beauty's ``awakening experiences'' would be in the heads universes, and two thirds in the tails universes.
+This is formalised as:

+\begin{assum}[Self-Indication Assumption] All other things being equal, an observer should reason as if they are randomly selected from the set of all epistemically possible observers. \end{assum}

+The definition of SIA is different from that of Bostrom \citep{anthbias}; what we call SIA he called combined SIA+SSA.
+We shall stick with the definition above, however, as it is the most common one used in discussions and conferences.
+Note that there is no mention of reference classes, as SIA is the same for all reference classes\footnote{ As long as the reference class is large enough to contain all the possible states the observer could be in; in this case, the reference class must contain both Monday and Tuesday awakenings and both heads and tails for Monday. }.

-Given SIA, the three following observer situations are equiprobable (each has an `objective' probability $1/2$ of happening), and hence SIA gives them equal probabilities $1/3$: \be
+The three following observer situations are equiprobable (each has a non-anthropic probability of $1/2$), and hence SIA gives them equal probabilities $1/3$: